ernselito/ernselito.github.io/_posts/2025-11-20-Loan-Payback.md

 Instead of feeding raw data into a model, I engineered features that mimic the logic of a human underwriter:

-    Payment Strain: Calculated the ratio of the new loan payment to monthly income.
+-**Payment Strain:** Calculated the ratio of the new loan payment to monthly income.

-    Free Cash Flow: Modeled available_income after existing debts are paid.
+-**Free Cash Flow:** Modeled available_income after existing debts are paid.

 I trained an XGBoost model on these engineered features using 8-Fold Stratified Cross-Validation to ensure stability across different customer segments.